5 Reasons Developers Shouldn’t Be Blamed for Bugs

 Best Practices for QA Testing

 Best practices for QA testing can be a lot to take in.
 There are bug reports, test cases, and many other steps involved for both manual testing and automated testing.
-Anyone who’s been in the QA field for awhile (or Engineering in general!) is familiar with the Agile QA process in software development.
+Anyone who’s been in the QA field for a while (or Engineering in general!) is familiar with the Agile QA process in software development.

 However, it’s always a good idea to review best practices for QA Testing, whether you’re on day one or year ten of a QA career.
 Some of these tips may sound obvious, but others just might help you up your game.